 The Neurological and Brain Injury Section of Davis, Saperstein & Salomon, P.C., is headed by partner Steven Benvenisti, who is a survivor of a traumatic brain injury that occurred 25 years ago.
-Having made a full recovery, he attended law school and committed his career to representing people and families challenged by traumatic brain injury in personal injury cases.
+Having made a full recovery, he attended law school and committed his career to represent people and families challenged by traumatic brain injury in personal injury cases.

-TBI typically occurs when one suffers a blow to the head or when an object penetrates one’s skull.
+Brain injury typically occurs when one suffers a blow to the head or when an object penetrates one’s skull.
 The Centers for Disease Control and Prevention (CDC) estimates that 1.7 million people suffer TBI each year in the U.S., resulting in:

 As the Centre for Neuro Skills notes:

 - Roughly 75 percent of traumatic brain injuries are mild forms of injury, such as concussions.

 - However, TBI is involved in an estimated 1/3 of all injury-related deaths in our country.